Sarah Ruhl: Themes and style

 John Lahr, in The New Yorker, wrote of Ruhl:

 But if Ruhl's demeanor is unassuming, her plays are bold.
 Her nonlinear form of realism—full of astonishments, surprises, and mysteries—is low on exposition and psychology.
 "I try to interpret how people subjectively experience life," she has said.
 "Everyone has a great, horrible opera inside him.
 I feel that my plays, in a way, are very old-fashioned.
 They're pre-Freudian in the sense that the Greeks and Shakespeare worked with similar assumptions.
 Catharsis isn't a wound being excavated from childhood."

 In a discussion with Paula Vogel for BOMB Magazine, Ruhl described the psychology of her plays as "putting things up against Freud ... it's a more medieval sensibility of the humors, melancholia, black bile, and transformation."
 Rather than "connect the dots psychologically in a linear way," Ruhl prefers to create emotional psychological states through transformation of the performance space.

 Personal life

 In 2005, Ruhl married child psychiatrist Tony Charuvastra.
 He taught a course at NYU on marriage and divorce and sometimes included In the Next Room on his syllabus.
 Ruhl and Charuvastra have three children: Anna and twins William and Hope.

+Because of Bell's palsy, contracted after she gave birth to the twins, one side of her face is paralyzed.
+She wrote about her experience in her book Smile: The Story of a Face, a nonfiction memoir.